m-yamazoe/documentation/saas/agent/enstratus_public_images.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note:: Images must be "registered" with the enStratus cloud management platform before
    they can be used for automation.
-A "registered" will show the enStratus logo in the
+A registered image will show the enStratus logo in the
    Registered column on Compute > Machine Images.

    Registration of images is part of a safety mechanism to ensure the agent is installed